Loading ...

 I have to say, my admiration for Bay Area birds deepens with every trip I take to San Francisco.

-In this post, I'll share nine hidden gems for birding on the Peninsula, in the South Bay and East Bay that make it clear why the San Francisco Bay Area is a birdwatchers paradise.
+In this post, I'll share twelve hidden gems for birding on the Peninsula, in the South Bay and East Bay that make it clear why the San Francisco Bay Area is a birdwatchers paradise.

 Bird watching Bay Area: hummingbird